RobLoach/raylib-physfs/README.md

 ## Usage

 This is a header-only library.
+To use it, you have to do two things...

+1. Link both the raylib and physfs libraries.
+With CMake, you will see examples of linking physfs in [examples/CMakeLists.txt](examples/CMakeLists.txt)
-To use it, define `RAYLIB_PHYSFS_IMPLEMENTATION` in one `.c` source file before including [`raylib-physfs.h`](include/raylib-physfs.h).
-You will also have to link the raylib & physfs dependencies.
+2. Define `RAYLIB_PHYSFS_IMPLEMENTATION` in one `.c` source file before including [`raylib-physfs.h`](include/raylib-physfs.h)

 ### Example

+The below example will initialize PhysFS, mount a .zip file, and then load an Image directly from the .zip.

 ``` c
 #define RAYLIB_PHYSFS_IMPLEMENTATION